 The next book I picked up was Althea and Oliver.
 The two main characters have been best friends since they were 6 years old and as Althea slowly falls in love with Oliver, he deals with a horrible syndrome that causes him to fall asleep for months at a time.
 I had to stop reading simply because the story and the writing was too painfully reminiscent of being a teenager.
 The author does an incredible job of capturing the raw, real, and intense emotions of teenagers, something nobody wants to relive but every teenager can relate to.
 The relationships portrayed are clearly flawed and bad, and even though I can see a teen rooting for A and O to get together, it would also be clear what needed to change for this to end up being a good match.
 I can see this book appealing to any gender and will definitely be recommending it.

-About a month back I read Me, Earl, and the Dying Girl.
+About a month back I read Me, Earl, and the Dying Girl by Jesse Andrews.
 It wasn’t profound- not a whole lot happened.
 The novel is well written though, which kept me turning the pages, and the characters are interesting and believable.
 I was let down that nothing really happened in the end, but then again, most things in life aren’t wild and crazy.
 A movie adaptation was made last year and took home the Jury Prize at Sundance this year.
 Connie Britton, Nick Offerman, and Molly Shannon play the adults and the teens are all newcomers.
 I’ve heard nothing but praise for this movie, and after seeing the trailer I have high hopes!
 Below is a link to the trailer.

 I’ve been lucky enough to listen in on several debates surrounding The House of the Scorpion novel studies here at the school.
 The grade 8s have clearly been spending a good amount of time learning about everything from cloning to cartels to health care to better their arguments for their debating projects.
 I’m so impressed by their enthusiasm for the novel and all the issues raised by it.
 Since the book’s been on my to-read list for a year now, I grabbed an extra copy from the school and settled down to enjoy.
 And then I just didn’t.
 The story is wonderfully written and the premise of a young boy being raised to take over a dangerous future drug cartel is interesting- who doesn’t love a good clone story!
 Nancy Farmer is also a wonderful writer, and I definitely don’t feel like I’m reading a YA novel.
 It’s so very detailed and long though.
 I was talking to the TL here and she agreed.
 There’s just something about this book that’s too dull.
 What a let down!
 Will I recommend it?
 Absolutely.
 It’s got great literary value and amazing themes.
 Personally, I’m done with it.